 Space the plants 4-8″ apart in rows 18″ apart.

 Plant basil in rich, moist soil with a pH of 5.1-8.5.
 Basil is an excellent container plant, Make a planter of mixed herbs or put the shiny green leaves in a container of flowers.
 Make sure to use high-quality, sterile potting soil.
-Here is how to identify the best mix, including the certifications available.
+Here is how to identify the best potting mix, including the certifications available.

-Water and Fertilizer-Is Your Basil Wilting?
+Water and Fertilizer, is Your Basil Wilting?

 Apply a timed-release fertilizer every 4-6 weeks.
 Basil should stay moist; note that container plants require more water and should not be allowed to dry out.